 Monroe also sports his opera pumps when wearing his most formal white tie and tails in the first and last episodes of the season, a context where opera pumps are more frequently seen than with the less formal black tie.

 No matter what the context, Monroe always wears a gold signet ring on his right pinky.
 Though the etched “S.” most assuredly stands for his professional surname of Stahr, it could also designate his birth surname of Sternberg.

 Monroe begins the series wearing a yellow gold wristwatch with a tonneau-shaped white dial and gold bracelet, a standard men’s dress watch of the era.
-By the end of the fourth episode, he’s received two brand new wristwatches as birthday gifts*; the first is a gold tank watch from Louis B. Mayer (Saul Rubinek) followed by a steel round-cased watch, a gift from Monroe’s own boss Pat Brady (Kelsey Grammer) in his attempt to “one-up” the legendary Mayer.
-It is this steel watch with its minimalist white dial and black leather strap that Monroe wears for the duration of the season.
+By the end of the fourth episode, he’s received two brand new wristwatches as birthday gifts*; the first is a gold tank watch from Louis B. Mayer (Saul Rubinek) followed by a white gold Hamilton Piping Rock, a gift from Monroe’s own boss Pat Brady (Kelsey Grammer) in his attempt to “one-up” the legendary Mayer.
+It is this white gold watch with its minimalist white dial and black leather strap that Monroe wears for the duration of the season.

 * The episodes featuring Monroe’s birthday are set in early-to-mid September, making him the second consecutive Virgo character to be featured on BAMF Style after Monday’s post about Tony Soprano.